Automatically export inspections with MS Flow

 We can finally configure the Do until loop so that it holds the flow up until Export Status is SUCCESS.
 Configure that as follows:

-The final action required is Download an audit report which will cause MS Flow to fetch the PDF or Word document from the iAuditor API.
+The final action required is to Download an audit report which will cause MS Flow to fetch the PDF or Word document from the iAuditor API.
 Add the action, ensuring it is below the Do until loop and not within it.

 With the action added, fill out the fields using dynamic content: